Cerebras/tensorflow/tfcompile_study/README.md

  Cerebras Systems is building an accelerator, and to support tensorflow, we use XLA as the input to our stack.
 Currently we use an XLA extraction tool developed [in house](https://github.com/Cerebras/tensorflow/tree/vishal/tf14_hlopass/tensorflow/tools/xla_extract).

  This document evaluates tfcompile as a suitable alternate except for a few concerns:
-  1. Generating config file manually isn't feasible -
+  1. Generating config file manually isn't feasible:
-    * Provided a script to generate for our examples in utils.py (for r1.14), ideally this can be extended to all use cases of tfcompile.
+     * Provided a script to generate for our examples in utils.py (for r1.14), ideally this can be extended to all use cases of tfcompile.<br/>
-  1. Naming of variables is extremely constrained -
+  1. Naming of variables is extremely constrained -<br/>
-    * Currently naming must follow C++ naming conventions, which is limited as it does not support many special characters such as `/` which are added when using `variable_scope` and certain TF layers.
+     * Currently naming must follow C++ naming conventions, which is limited as it does not support many special characters such as `/` which are added when using `variable_scope` and certain TF layers.<br/>
-    * If we can loosen this constraint up to the XLA generation stage, so that XLA of large models can be generated.
+     * If we can loosen this constraint up to the XLA generation stage, so that XLA of large models can be generated.<br/>
-    *  Handled by adding `/` support in the codegen.cc (Refer tensorflow version)
+     * Handled by adding `/` support in the codegen.cc (Refer tensorflow version).<br/>
-  1. RNNS do not seem to be supported -
+  1. RNNS do not seem to be supported -<br/>
-    * more specifically `tf.while_loop` throws an error of not using  maximum_iterations though its specified (details in Experiment).
+     *  more specifically `tf.while_loop` throws an error of not using  maximum_iterations though its specified (details in Experiment).<br/>
-    * XLA does support these operations in 1.14 (with and without seq_length specified)
+     *  XLA does support these operations in 1.14 (with and without seq_length specified).<br/>

 If these concerns can be addressed, it would make tfcompile ideal for our use case.